 In the vineyards, Fichet works tirelessly and fastidiously.
-So much so, that it is often impossible to get an appointment to visit unless it is at the end of the day, since Jean-Philippe is usually on his tractor from daybreak until sunset each day!
+So much so, that it is often impossible to get an appointment to visit unless it is at the end of the day, since Jean-Philippe is usually on his tractor from daybreak until sunset every day!
 He believes in severe winter pruning rather than green harvesting.
-In the cellar, he believes his wines’ expressiveness is enhanced through a patient 18-month élevage - 12 months in mostly used wood followed by 6 months in tank - and by avoiding aggressive lees stirring.
+The cellar, which is so spotless one could eat off the floor, is a curated display of beauty and function.
+Who knew coiled hoses and rows of hanging allen wrenches could look so lovely!
+Fichet believes the expressiveness of his wines is enhanced through a patient 18-month élevage - 12 months in mostly used wood followed by 6 months in tank - and by avoiding aggressive lees stirring.

 Jean-Philippe Fichet's "below the radar" status is likely to soon change, as terroir-driven Meursaults are now reaching a broader audience of top collectors and restaurants.
 Fichet’s style most closely resembles Roulot’s, with riveting focus, purity, delineation, and incredible transparency.
 Although Fichet owns almost no vines, he has utilized long-term férmage and metayage agreements to assemble an enviable vineyard line-up - most in relatively old vines in the Meursault’s top lieux-dits (and a little Puligny 1er Cru).
 He fastidiously oversees all aspects of the viticulture and harvesting.
 This meticulous attention to detail carries over to his cellar practices as well, where adapts his work to not just each wine, but often to each individual barrel!